-To heighten the devotional feelings by a sombre light, the image is placed in a dark recess.
-In the fashion of a modern Hindoo lady, the goddess is purda-nashin, or veiled from the public gaze.
-On the curtain being withdrawn, we stood admitted to the sight of a little female statue, with four arms.
-The figure was wrapped from the neck to the foot in clothing.
-Only the face was uncovered, and beamed refulgently in the glare of the lamps constantly burning in her presence.
-The image is of marble, but it has two models of its faceone cast in gold, and the other in silver, which are put on to disguise the goddess under a variety of appearance.
-She has in her hands the utensils used in a native kitchen, to indicate her as presiding over the distribution of perennial food.
-The temple of the Indian Cybele has been designed much in the fashion of a and is appropriately placed on the left of that of her lord-the relative position of woman to man.
-It is remarkable, that Shiva is quite European in eschewing bigamy, and sticking himself to one wife -while Krishna, like a true Eastern potentate, keeps a large harem, filled with women of every rank and beauty.
+To heighten the devotional feelings by a sombre light, the image is placed in a dark recess In the fashion of a modern Hindoo lady, the goddess is purda-nashin, or veiled from the public gaze On the curtain being withdrawn, we stood admitted to the sight of a little female statue, with four arms The figure was wrapped from the neck to the foot in clothing.
+Only the face was uncovered, and beamed refulgently in the glare of the lamps constantly burning in her presence image is of marble, but it has two models of its faceone cast in gold, and the other in silver, which are put on to disguise the goddess under a variety of appear-She has in her hands the utensils used in a native kitchen, to indicate her as presiding over the distribution of perennial food The temple of the Indian Cybele has been designed much in the fashion of a native zenana, and is appropriately placed on the left of that of her lord-the relative position of woman to It is remarkable, that Shiva is quite European in eschewing bigamy, and sticking himself to one wife -while Krishna, like a true Eastern potentate, keeps a large harem, filled with women of every rank and beauty their mouths monstrous, their ears gilded and full of jewels, their teeth and eyes of gold, silver, and glass' More than one idol under allusion can be identified in our day.
+Three long centuries have caused no change in the items of Hindoo idolatry, while in that very period the English have risen to be the first nation in the world, and to become the arbiter of the fate of India

-The golden face of Unna Poorna recalls to mind Fitch's description of the Benares idols in his day:- 'Many of them are black and have claws of brass with long nails, and some ride upon peacocks and other fowls which be evil-favoured, with long hawk's bills, some with one thing and some with another, but none with a good grace.
-They be black and evil-favoured, their moaths monstrous, their ears gilded and full of jewels, their teeth and eyes of gold, silver, and glass.'
-More than one idol under allusion can be identified in our day.
-Three long centuries have caused no change in the items of Hindoo idolatry, while in that very period the English have risen to be the first nation in the world, and to become the arbiter of the fate of India.
+The golden face of Unna Poorna recalls to mind Fitch's description of the Benares idols in his day - 'Many of them are black and have claws of brass with long nails, and some ride upon peacocks and other fawls which be evil-favoured, with long hawk's bills, some with one thing and some with another, but none with a good grace They be black and evil-favoured,